-Logitech is a leader in the computer accessories industry, and the company offers dozens of different keyboard models.
-Its most popular compact keyboard is the Logitech K780, and for good reason.
+Logitech is a major manufacturer of computer accessories, and the company offers dozens of different keyboard models.
+One of its most popular compact keyboards is the Logitech K380, and for good reason.

-The K780 has full-sized keys, a full number pad, and a familiar layout.
-At 0.9 x 6.2 x 14.9 inches, it is moderately sized, offering a compact yet comfortable option that’s somewhere in between ultra-portable models and standard desktop keyboards.
+If that sounds like you, check out Logitech’s K780.
+This model has full-sized keys, a proper number pad, and a familiar layout.
+At 0.9 x 6.2 x 14.9 inches, it’s moderately sized, offering a compact yet comfortable option that’s somewhere in between ultra-portable models and standard desktop keyboards.

 It weighs 30.9 ounces, which is substantially more than the average weight of models on this list, but still less than a typical desktop keyboard.
-The result, however, is a highly functional, comfortable typing experience in a relatively portable package.
+The result is a highly functional, comfortable typing experience in a relatively portable package.

-The newest version of the Logitech K780 has a phone and tablet stand built into the keyboard.
-It allows you to place your mobile device in a slanted position for easy viewing while using the keyboard to type.
+The newest version of the Logitech K780 has a phone and tablet stand built into the top of keyboard.
+It allows you to place your mobile device in a slanted position for easy viewing while typing.
 Because of the simple device switching, you could be working on your laptop, and quickly switch the keyboard to your phone to reply to a text message.